bismarx-v1/Sumec-MiniSumo/-CODE-/MAIN_CODE/Readme.txt

 - Location's:
+	- variables or macro's:
+		- variable who set starting from edge or back of sumec is starting on the line, is located in 			  variablesForMAIN.h.
+		- variable Range who declared distance for confirm oponent detection.
+This variable located in 			  variablesForMAIN.h.

+	- file's:
 		- location of main code is: src
 		- location of header files is: include
 		- test's program located in test folder

 -LED signalization: